My just completed work

 The painting also showcases the wonder of the Kakadu National Park– its wetlands and the Park’s spectacular rocky scenery.
 This backdrop is a slice of my brief memories of the Park with assistance of research.

-I am now well into working on these hyperrealist paintings.
-I started by redrawing each bird from my initial drawings on separate canvases – each 120 x 100 cm. – the diptych in total measuring 240 cm. across.
-The paintings are designed as a major wall feature.
-My painting strategy is to first paint my memories of the spectacular Kakadu wetlands – not a specific place but the imagery that still lingers in my mind after 32 years.
+I painted this diptych over a year, whilst working fairly constantly as a ghost writer on a book about Japan.
+I started by redrawing each bird from my initial drawings on separate canvases – each 107 x 71 cm. – the diptych in total measuring 214 cm. across.
+These paintings are designed as a major wall feature.
+My painting strategy was to first paint my memories of the spectacular Kakadu wetlands – not a specific place but the imagery that still lingers in my mind after 32 years.
+As a dreamscape my paintings were purposely stylised.

 Background detail: Memories of Kakadu Part 1